I see the MiraDry advertised for the underarms, will it ever be available for the hands and feet? Why wouldn't it work there too?

 it works using microwave technology to heat the area where the sweat glands reside.
 A vacuum action is applied to bring the skin away from the underlying structures.
 Currently that is the barrier to using it on the hands and feet.
 However, technology always improves over time, so we will see what will happen in the next few years.
 You can also try topical robinul/glycopyrrholate, or pills, or iontophoresis treatments at home to decrease the sweating.
 See your board certified dermatologist for options.
 Best to you, Dr. Jacob

-MiraDry Not FDA approved for Hands and Feet
+Treatment for Excessive Sweat for Hands and Feet

-Miradry is for excessive underarm sweating
+Miradry for armpit sweating

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.